-Karen is a member of the Grant Professionals Association (GPA) where she serves on the Board of Directors and two committees (Ethics and PG&D -- Professional Growth & Development).
-She also serves on the Board of Directors of the Grant Professionals Certification Institute, having proudly earned her GPC in 2011.
-Locally, she is completing her last year as President of the St. Louis Regional Chapter of the Grant Professionals Association and is working with the local board to welcome 600+ grant professionals to the GPA National Conference soon.
+Karen is a member of the Grant Professionals Association (GPA) where she serves on the Board of Directors and several committees (PG&D -- Professional Growth & Development, Governmental Advocacy Task Force, and Long Range Planning).
+She will complete her term of service on the Board of Directors of the Grant Professionals Certification Institute in December 2018, but will remain a member of the Marketing Committee as she is committed to the grants profession.
+She earned her GPC in 2011, and has maintained it since.
+Locally, Karen remains a member of the St. Louis Regional Chapter of the Grant Professionals Association and has previously served the Chapter as Board Secretary, Vice-President and President.

-Karen is a founding member of the St. Louis Regional Chapter Grant Professionals Association and has served as President, Vice-President and Secretary.
-She's passionate about increasing the capacity of organizations in the St. Louis metro area (and beyond) to obtain and effectively manage federal grant funds.
-She mentors junior grant professionals and supports them to develop the skills necessary to write complex grant proposals.
+Karen is passionate about increasing the capacity of organizations in the St. Louis metro area (and beyond) to obtain and effectively manage federal grant funds.
+As time allows, she mentors junior grant professionals and supports them to develop the skills necessary to write complex grant proposals.

 Karen obtained her bachelor's degree from Washington University in St. Louis and worked for more than six years in the U.S. House of Representatives for Congressman Bob Wise (West Virginia) and Congressman Richard A. Gephardt (MO).
 After leaving the House of Representatives, Karen has worked for social service agencies in St. Louis including the United Way of Greater St. Louis and The Salvation Army as well as at Washington University School of Law.

-When not writing grants, conducting evaluations, or providing training in the community, Karen spends her time either running her son Andrew to look at colleges, trying to train the dog, or planning a family vacation.
-Fortunately, Andrew's college decision-making time is drawing near.
-Unfortunately, Wendy-dog still doesn't know how to stay quiet (without resorting to cookie bribery) when Karen's on yet-another conference call.
+When not writing grants, conducting evaluations, or providing training in the community, Karen spends her time trying to learn how to knit, keeping up with her son Andrew (who is pursuing a degree in political science at Mizzou), maintaining the family calendar with husband Steve's many travels for work, and planning a family vacation (sometimes extended family vacations too).
+The family is now owned by two dogs -- Wendy and Archie -- who are the best of friends.
+Unfortunately, Wendy-dog still doesn't know how to stay quiet (without resorting to cookie bribery) when Karen's on yet-another conference call and is teaching Archie her bad habits.
 And of course, Karen is planning another trip to Disney World -- Spring Break anyone?

 Jackie Cassidy, Office Manager